Source: Facebook, Quora, Twitter("X")

 In a more formal vein, Clifford Sosis asks, "What is it like to be a philosopher?"

-gives a rather sanitized account of my early life and moral seriousness, e.g. the head of college wasn’t entirely happy to learn I was running a casino.
-My invitation to Ernest Gellner, author of the devastating indictment of Oxford post-Wittgenstein Ordinary Language Philosophy Words and Things
+The Life of DP gives a rather sanitized account of my early life and moral seriousness, e.g. the head of college wasn’t entirely happy to learn I was running a casino; and my invitation to Ernest Gellner, author of the devastating indictment of Oxford post-Wittgenstein Ordinary Language Philosophy Words and Things, to speak to the Philosophy Society was vetoed.
+And I once unwisely entertained far-right historian David Irving in my room over sherry.

 Grokipedia is more expansive than Wikipedia, but still light on personal trivia.